zer0cache/matic-docs/docs/develop/ethereum-polygon/pos/using-sdk/eth.md

 This guide uses the Polygon Testnet (Mumbai) which in itself is mapped to the Goerli Network to demonstrate asset transfer between the two blockchains.
 It's important to note that for the purposes of this tutorial, you should use a proxy address whenever is possible.
 This is because while the implementation contract address is liable to change when a new update is added to the contract code, the proxy never changes and it redirects all the incoming calls to the latest implementation.
 In essence, if you use the proxy address, you won't need to worry about any changes happening on the implementation contract before you're ready.

-For example, please use the **RootChainManagerProxy** address for interactions instead of the **RootChainManager** address.
-Deployment details like the PoS contract addresses, ABI, Test Token Addresses can be found [here](https://docs.polygon.technology/docs/develop/ethereum-polygon/pos/deployment/)
+For example, please use the `RootChainManagerProxy` address for interactions instead of the `RootChainManager` address.
+Deployment details like the PoS contract addresses, ABI, and Test Token Addresses can be found [here](/docs/develop/ethereum-polygon/pos/deployment/).

 Mapping your assets is a necessary step for integrating the PoS bridge on your application so if you haven't done it, please submit a mapping request [here](https://docs.polygon.technology/docs/develop/ethereum-polygon/submit-mapping-request/).
 For the purposes of this tutorial, the team has deployed test tokens and mapped them to the PoS bridge.
 Request the asset you want to use on the [faucet](https://faucet.polygon.technology/) and if the test tokens are unavailable, reach out to the team on [Discord](https://discord.com/invite/0xPolygon).
 We'll make sure to reply you immediately.